Reza-Muhammadi/Voting-App/README.md

 # Voting-App
-This is an Deployment of an voting app with Kubernetes.
+This is an implementation of a voting app with Kubernetes.